 Your lender may ask you to have the home appraisal to confirm its market value.
 An appraisal is an unbiased estimate on the value of your home that certifies the property’s resale value to the lender in case you default on your mortgage.

 A lawyer or notary will protect your interests and review your purchase agreement.
-They will search the property title and ensure that all documents are completed.
+They will search the property title and ensure that all documents are complete.
 This will ensure you properly in order to help you close on your new home.
 The amount of the fee will depend on the individual that you use, as well as your location.
+Typically, you’ll need to bring a cheque to the lawyer before the closing day for these costs.

 4 Home Insurance

-Your lender will require proof that the property will be insured in case of fire and other damage.
+Your lender will require proof that the property that you will insure the property in case of fire and other damage.
 Home insurance costs vary widely, depending on the coverage needed and the chosen deductible.
 Be sure to get multiple quotes to find a competitive rate.

 You may also benefit from bundling policies together, including your automobile insurance.